 In the next instalment of this fascinating look at Peru’s sacred sites and their connection to living resurrection, Freddy Silva will explore the portal, Amaru Muru.

-We will travel to both Silustani and Amaru Muru – as well as many other must-see sites – on our October 25th to November 3rd journey, “Welcome to the World of Megalithic Revelation with Freddy Silva: Discover the Hidden Face of the Power Places of Peru”.
+We will travel to both Silustani and Amaru Muru – as well as many other must-see sites – on our October 27th to November 5th journey, “Welcome to the Portals of Peru with Freddy Silva: Discover the Power Places of an Ancient Civilization”.
 Spaces are limited – visit our website today to read our full itinerary and book your spot on this trip of a lifetime.

 ©Freddy Silva 2015.
 Based on material from his book The Lost Art of Resurrection: Initiation, Secret Chambers and the Quest for the Otherworld.
 Available at www.invisibletemple.com